asen/smg/docs/index.md

 used with 15 min delay).
 Set that value to the number of seconds data is delayed with and on update SMG will subtract that many seconds from the fetch/update timestamp.

+- **delay** - (default - _0.0_ seconds) - If an object has a delay specified
+its fetch command will not run immediately when its turn comes but after the specified amount of seconds.
+If a negative delay is specified the command will be run with a random delay between 0 and (interval - abs(delay)) seconds.

 - **title**: - free form text description of the object.
 If not specified, the object id will be used as a title.